cardano-scaling/alba/design/design.md

 for accurately prototyping larger protocols utilizing this primitive.
 Applications that could benefit, at least in the Cardano universe, include Mithril, Peras, Leios and cross-chain bridges.
-These use cases will generally guide the development of our library, though our aim is to also allow the open-source community to study and experiment with ALBA.
+While these use cases will guide the development of our library, one can imagine other applications / protocols that can utilize ALBA, and our aim is to allow the open-source community to study and experiment with it.

 ### Overview of ALBA

 ALBA is a cryptographic primitive that allows one to prove knowledge of some number of data elements of some kind.
-For example, one can prove knowledge of $n$ cryptographic signatures signing the same message, effectively constructing a multisignature scheme.
-ALBA, however, requires that there is a gap between what the prover knows and what the verifier is convinced the prover knows.
-Specifically, given parameters $n_f$ and $n_p$ such that $n_f < n_p$,
+Given parameters $n_f$ and $n_p$ such that $n_f < n_p$,
-the prover who possesses $n_p$ element of interest is able to convince the verifier that he knows $> n_f$ elements of interest.
+the prover who possesses $n_p$ elements of interest is able to convince the verifier that he knows more than $n_f$ elements of interest.
-Hence, the lower bound argument is *approximate*.
+Hence the name, *approximate* lower bound argument.
 The larger the ratio $n_p / n_f$ is, the smaller the ALBA certificate is.

-ALBA can also work in the weighted regime where data elements can have an integer weight.
+ALBA also works in the weighted regime where data elements can have an integer weight.
-Then the prover who possesses elements of total weight $\ge n_p$ is able to convince the verifier that he knows elements of total weight $> n_f$.
+The prover who possesses elements of total weight at least $n_p$ is able to convince the verifier that he knows elements of total weight more than $n_f$.
-Such a gap between $n_p$ and $n_f$ exists naturally in secure distributed systems including proof-of-stake blockchains where the amount of honest stake significantly exceeds the amount of malicious stake.
+Such a gap between $n_p$ and $n_f$ exists naturally in secure distributed systems including proof-of-stake blockchains where the amount of honest stake significantly exceeds the amount of malicious stake;
+thus, for example, the honest nodes can use ALBA to efficiently certify some information, like a ledger snapshot, while malicious nodes cannot.

-Additionally, ALBA supports a decentralized setting where knowledge of the data elements is spread out across multiple provers that need to communicate to create a proof.
+Additionally, ALBA supports a decentralized setting where knowledge of the data elements is spread out across multiple provers;
-More concretely, the provers send a message to an aggregator who in turn will produce a proof for the verifier.
+some will send a message to an aggregator who in turn will produce a proof for the verifier.
 The primitive in this setting is called decentralized ALBA.
 Its main construction, called decentralized Telescope,